46-HA/slack-bot-filter/README.md

 AIRTABLE_BASE_ID=(base id)
 AIRTABLE_TABLE=(name of the table)
 PORT=(port number your server will run on)

+XOXC=(Only for slackfilter.js, not needed for firehose) XOXD=(Only for slackfilter.js, not needed for firehose)
 ```

+(NEEDED for firehose, optional for slackfilter)
 Create a `.profanitylist` for words to be sent for review.
 For example: